MattB859/Ms1-Malaysian-Restaurant/README.md

 <h1 align="center">Mayas House Restaurant Website</h1>

-This is the main website for Mayas house restaurant, It is designed to be responsive and accessible on multiple devices, making it easy to navigate for new and exsisting visitors.
+This is the main website for Mayas house restaurant.
+It is designed to be responsive and accessible on multiple devices, making it easy to navigate for new and existing visitors.

 [visit website here](https://mattb859.github.io/Ms1-Malaysian-Restaurant/index.html)